How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 If you have heavy or clay soils, add compost or sand to improve drainage.
 Raised beds also help in these situations.
 Mulch retains moisture but shouldn’t trap too much water at the base of plants.

-Proper drainage prevents diseases like root rot and damping off, keeping your corn healthy.
+Proper drainage prevents diseases such as root rot and damping-off, keeping your corn healthy.

 Ideal pH range